 If you’d prefer a more recent movie, check out your local movie theater for Thanksgiving Day showtimes of new movies.
 B&B Theaters, has several Kansas City area locations.

 Thanksgiving Day activities don’t have to be complicated.
-Practice new Thanksgiving recipes to share at the family meal.
+Practice new or unique Thanksgiving recipes to share at the family meal.
 You can also check out retro recipes for fun!

 Add your favorites to the family cookbook and keep adding to it every year – think about how big that book will be after several generations!

 If you don’t have a family cookbook yet, creating one is a fun Thanksgiving activity for everyone in the family…

 Create this felt busy box BEFORE Thanksgiving, then it’s ready to go for Thanksgiving Day!

 Whether you’ve got toddlers, preschoolers or other young children, this will be fun while also promoting creativity.
 Find the instructions to make this activity box online.